ethowitz/cargo-subspace/README.md

 cargo install --locked cargo-subspace
 ```

-## Configuration
+Next, you need to update the configuration that gets passed to rust-analyzer by your editor (this

-This tool is designed to be invoked directly by rust-analyzer.
-I've tested it with both VSCode and
+step is editor-specific).
+I've tested it with VSCode, neovim, and Kate, but theoretically, it
-neovim, but theoretically, it should work with any editor that has LSP support.
+should work with any editor that has LSP support.

 ### VSCode